ruhany-aragao/prompt-engineering/system_instruction_prompt_schema.md

             }
           },
           "top_5_rows": {
-            "type": [
+            "type": ["array", "null"],
-              "array",
-              "null"
-            ],
             "description": "Array of top 5 rows of the table result.
 Each row is an array of values in the same order as the 'columns' array (matching each column object's position).", "items": {
               "type": "array",
               "items": {
-                "type": [
-                  "string",
-                  "number",
-                  "boolean",
+                "type": ["string", "number", "boolean", "null"]
-                  "null"
-                ]
               }
-            }
             },
+            "maxItems": 5
+          },
           "value": {
-            "type": [
+            "type": ["string", "null"],
-              "string",
-              "null"
-            ],
             "description": "The text value, only applied for results of type 'text'.", "minLength": 1
           },
           "file_path": {
             "type": "string",
             "description": "Filesystem path where the result was saved.
 Must be '/mnt/data/output.csv' for table or '/mnt/data/output.txt' for text.
-No other files should be created."
+No other files should be created.", "enum": ["/mnt/data/output.csv", "/mnt/data/output.txt"]
           }
         },
         "required": [